 “If you are too scared of this system then you can purchase an aftermarket coilover kit.”

--The front control arms can be worn as well, but this is nothing unusual so check for all those strange knocking, squeaking or clunking sounds from the suspension.
+-The front control arms can be worn as well, but this is nothing unusual so as usual check for all those strange knocking, squeaking or clunking sounds from the suspension.

 Generally speaking both of the petrol engines are definitely not unreliable.
 But of course regular issues with oil leaks for example can occur.
 Specifically the valve cover gaskets or the oil pan can leak more often and in some cases the rear main seal can leak as well.
 So check for oil leaks and check also the engine mounts which can be often worn too.
 But these are not major problems and you can mostly fix them for a reasonable price.

 “you have to remove the subframe to remove the oil pan and fix the oil pan leak-so this is not the easiest fix”

 The 5.5 l V8 in the E55 model can have some specific issues like the: